amzn/style-dictionary/docs/quick_start.md

 $ npm install -g style-dictionary
 ```

 Or you can install it like a normal npm dependency.
-This is a build tool so you are most likely going to want to save it as a dev dependency:
+Style Dictionary is a build tool, so you are most likely to use it as a dev dependency:
 ```bash
 $ npm install -D style-dictionary
 ```